Service name

 Real Estate Taxes

-The first half is due on or before March 1st and the second half is due on or before October 15th.
+Any special assessments and the first half of property taxes are due on or before March 3, 2025.
+The second half is due on or before October 15, 2025.

 1st Half & Special Assessments